 That means you’ll want to emphasize your soft skills more in your experience section and use your skills list to get more technical.
 Which programs do you use for customer awareness and acquisition?
 What strategies do you use to keep them coming back for more?

-Try to be as profession-specific as possible with your skills: Keep each thing you list as close to your niche as you can.
+Try to be as profession-specific as possible with your skills: Keep everything as close to your growth marketing niche as you can.
 Avoid generic, vague stuff like “communication” or “social media” that should be a given for your job anyway!

 - Google Analytics

 - Adobe InDesign

 Sample growth marketing manager work experience bullet points

 Nice!
 Now that you’ve laid out all those impressive skills, it’s time to show that you know how to use them.
 Recruiters want to see solid, measurable accomplishments that show what makes you a uniquely excellent growth marketing manager.

 What makes an experience point solid?
 Relevance!
 Feature past experiences that relate directly to content marketing, and put special emphasis on anything involving a leadership role to highlight your credibility within a managerial role.